openpracticelibrary/openpracticelibrary/src/pages/practice/knowledge-sharing.md

   2. Review the requested knowledge gaps topics, group together similar topics/stickers

   3. We will use voting to decide what will be the next topic.
-Each participant gets 4 dots to vote on possible next topic to be shared/learnt.
-The highest topic will be the top on the agenda.
+Each participant gets 4 dots to vote on a possible next topic to be shared/learnt.
+The highest topic will be at the top of the agenda.
 mediaGallery: []
 people: This practice is effective to team sizes of 4 or more
 time: 5 minutes